Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 The code above presents an example of a polymorphic procedure `map` with several polymorphic types (called T and R): `map :: (array: [] $T, f: (T) -> $R) -> [] R`
 It is also an example of a **higher-order function**, because the 2nd argument of map is itself a proc: `f: (T) -> $R`.
 The proc `square` in line (2) fulfills that signature. `map` is called in line (3) with `square` as a 2nd parameter.
 That proc is applied to each element of the array, returning a new array as result.
-If you prefer the shorter lambda style, see lines (4) andd following.
+If you prefer the shorter lambda style, see lines (4) and following.

 > `map` constructs and returns a static array.
 > In § 23.2 we'll see another version of map.